Cainnear (saint)

 Saint Cainnear (Cainder, Cannera) was the name of an obscure Irish saint mentioned in the life of St. Moluag.
-She was a first cousin of St. Brendan of Clonfert who healed her of muteness when she was sixteen years old.
+Described as the "foundress of Cluain Cláraid", she was a first cousin of Brendan of Clonfert who healed her of muteness when she was sixteen years old.
 Little else is known about her except that she later became a nun and the foundress of a nunnery at Cluain Claraid of unknown locality.

-Her feast day is 6 November and was instituted in 1921 by Pope Benedict XV.

 She is not to be confused with the more famous St. Cainnear of Bantry and Scattery Island.